manarHM17/shadow_agent/provision-service/README.md

 - C++ 17 or higher
 - gRPC 1.62.1 or higher
-- MySQL Server 8.0 or higher
+- Docker and Docker Compose
 - OpenSSL 3.0 or higher
 - CMake 3.10 or higher
 - Boost 1.83.0 or higher

 ## Project Structure